bundithou/aquaponic_iot/README.md

 A system with RTC and SD Card module for data logging, and online controlling function.
 The code was uploaded onto an ARDUINO MEGA 2560.

 [esp32tomqtt.ino](https://github.com/bundithou/aquaponic_iot/tree/master/esp32/esp32_arduino/esp32tomqtt/esp32tomqtt)
 ESP32 code, actually used on an Nano32.
-Function as an middleman between the server and the arduino.
+Function as the middleman between the server and the arduino.

 Consists of both monitoring and controlling over DO, pH, water level, soil moisture, and temperature.